 1. They’re neurotoxins!

-If the plethora of warning labels on everything from RoundUp to RAID hasn’t set off your internal alarms to stay away from these chemical cocktails, maybe this will hit a nerve: exposure to pesticides can cause vomiting, blurred vision, asthma, cancer and birth defects, just to name a few…
+If the plethora of warning labels on everything from RoundUp to RAID hasn’t set off your internal alarms to stay away from these chemical cocktails, maybe this will hit a nerve: exposure to conventional pesticides can cause vomiting, blurred vision, asthma, cancer and birth defects, just to name a few…

 2. It’s not just the apples.

-When you talk about pesticides, a lot of people think of produce and avoiding pesticide-ridden fruits & veggies.
+When you talk about conventional pesticides, a lot of people think of produce and avoiding fruits & veggies.
 But we’re not just eating these toxins, we’re spreading them all over our homes and tracking them in on the soles of our shoes.
-Actually, 9 in 10 kitchen floors have measurable levels of chemical pesticides, according to the Environmental Protection Agency.
+Actually, 9 in 10 kitchen floors have measurable levels of conventional pesticides, according to the Environmental Protection Agency.
 And they’re in the air inside, too.

 3. Kids are particularly susceptible.